kingharrison/cheer-scoring/README.md

 To address this, while keeping the parts of the score sheet that are working well in cheer, I have created a way to classify difficulty in skills and count them based off division size.
 Every coach, athlete, and parent could learn the rules and apply the principles below to figure out the difficulty score of a performance.

+Point values are to be determined and can be adjusted as we learn how the system works.
+The key is the system is flexible to adjust (even as the year goes on).
+It is also not dependent on one set of level rules or a set level rules from a certain year.
+Nothing is explicitly defined, so this system can grow and change as things go on. *Note the examples are based off USASF rules as they are the most commonly known, but not required.

 ### Classification of Skills

 Skills are classified in each level based off of what is newly allowed in the level.
 Difficulty scoring is only earned by doing skills that are allowed in the existing level, but not in the previous level.
 For level 1 any skill newly classifed as a certain element beings the classification of skills.